ataraxao/drex/Introduction.md

 ## Part IV: The Structural Solution (The CWA)
 The **Cooperative Wealth Agreement (CWA)** is the instrument that underwrites an explicit price signal for the domestic sphere.

-To accurately conceptualize the roles within this agreement, we adopt the relational framework described by psychologist **Dr. Orion Taraban** in *The Value of Others*[^1], sometimes summarized as a “Captain” offering a “Passenger” a spot on his “Ship.”
-However, **these roles are elective and reversible, and the model applies regardless of gender.** In the context of the CWA, the two functional roles are:
+In the context of the CWA, the two functional roles are:

-- **Primary Earner (Capital Base):** the party funding the Vehicle Account contributions (the “Ship’s capital mass”).
+- **Primary Earner (Capital Base):** the party funding the Vehicle Account contributions.
 - **Domestic COO (Household Manager):** the party receiving a vesting equity claim in the cooperative vehicle.

+These roles are **elective and reversible**, and the model applies regardless of gender.
 Either person can occupy either role depending on the relationship.
 The core point is not hierarchy; it is incentive alignment and the creation of legible domestic equity.

 The agreement generates financial growth in the equity markets to capture value for the Domestic COO, but with a structural advantage: the growth does not start from their existing small savings base.
 It uses the Primary Earner’s much larger accumulated capital base and/or contribution stream as the starting point.